wessenstam/gts2021-prep/Karbon/Workshop/karbon/karbon.rst

 Lens
 ----

-Organisations might not always want to have their Kubernetes cluster to also run the monitoring solution.
+Organizations might not always want to have their Kubernetes cluster to also run the monitoring solution.
 One way to solve this is to have an application in stalled on a machine that can "talk" to the Kubernetes cluster alike the Kubernetes Dashboard.
 Lens is such an application and can be downloaded at http://k8slens.dev

 #.
 Download Lens for you computer from the URL http://k8slens.dev
 #.
 Install the application using the default settings